Harry-Deng/Neusoft_NursingCenter/README.md

 - Although the project was rudimentary, it achieved an exceptional score of 99 in the final assessment.
 To the students who can benefit from this project, I want to encourage you not to fear new technologies and bug fixing.
 This internship is an important process for the transformation of your coding abilities.
 Keep pushing forward!

 - If you need any help, please contact me.
-If you don't know who I am, plz ask your student supervisor(FuDaoYuan) and she/he will help you find me:).
+You can ask your mentor and she/he will help you find me:).

 ## Usage
 1. Download & Unzip the project.